katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/warnhambench.md

 ---
 _1425mm wide x 725mm deep x 1230mm high (56&rdquo; x 28&frac12;&rdquo; x 48&frac12;&rdquo;)_

-An outdoor seat in oak, finished with a white hardwax oil.
+An outdoor seat for two in oak with arms wide enough for your book and a gin and tonic.
+Finished with a white hardwax oil.
+Made from oak felled in Warnham, Sussex in our Warnham workshop.